 The Rocky Mountain Arsenal National Wildlife Refuge offers free classroom programs on Wednesdays, Thursdays, and Fridays, and scheduling is based on staff availability.
 To make a reservation please call the Environmental Education Specialist at 303-289-0931.

 Prairie Life Cycles for Kindergarten (45 – 60 minutes)

 Students learn about the plants and animals of the prairie and how they grow up through hands-on activities.
 Students will compare how they grow to how animals and plants grow as well as understanding the growing stages of plants.
-They will also learn about the life cycle of the honeybee, the meadowlark, and the lady bug that live in the prairie.
+They will also learn about the life cycle of the monarch butterfly and the meadowlark that live in the prairie.

 Discover Prairie Wildlife for 1st – 2nd Grade (45 to 60 minutes)